 3. To the pan, add the carrots, onions, salt, and herbs.
 Add water (so meat is covered).

 4. Cook all of this over high heat and bring it to a boil.
 Reduce the heat, cover, and simmer for 45 minutes.

-6. To a different pan/skillet, melt three tablespoons of butter, and then add in the mushrooms, salt and pepper.
-Sautee until lightly browned.
+6. In a different pan/skillet, melt three tablespoons of butter, and then add in the mushrooms, salt and pepper.
+Sauté until lightly browned.

-8. Next, in a bowl, put the egg yolks, along with the cream and half of the lemon juice.
+8. Next, in a bowl, mix the egg yolks along with the cream and half of the lemon juice.

-9. Remove the meat from the pan and put in a serving dish.
+9. Remove the meat from the pan with a slotted spoon and put in a serving dish.
 Add in the mushrooms and onions.

-10. Using the dish where the meat was cooked, pour the cream with the egg-yolk into the meat juice.
+10. Use a cup of the liquid from the meat to temper the egg and cream mixture.
+Then, using the dish where the meat was cooked, pour the cream and yolk mixture into the rest of the meat juice.
 Cook this over very low heat for about 10 minutes, and do not let the sauce boil.
 Add in the lemon juice as well as the salt and pepper (if you’d like).

 11. Pour the sauce over the meat in the dish, and it’s ready to enjoy!

 This dish pairs wonderfully with rice à la créole, as well as vegetables that have been cooked in the meat.
 Chef Stéphane also recommends serving the blanquette de veau with either Chardonnay, La Marsanne, or Pinot Gris wine.